๐ŸŽฒStatistical Mechanics

 Internal Energy (U)

-• Statistical mechanics link: calculated from the partition function via U=โˆ’โˆ‚lnโกZโˆ‚ฮฒU = -\frac{\partial \ln Z}{\partial \beta} where ฮฒ=1/kBT\beta = 1/k_BT
+• Statistical mechanics link: calculated from the canonical partition function via U=โˆ’โˆ‚lnโกZโˆ‚ฮฒU = -\frac{\partial \ln Z}{\partial \beta}, where ฮฒ=1/(kBT)\beta = 1/(k_BT).

 Helmholtz Free Energy (F)

-Compare: Internal Energy (U) vs. Helmholtz Free Energy (F)โ€”both describe closed systems, but U applies to isolated systems (fixed S, V) while F applies when you're in thermal contact with a reservoir (fixed T, V).
-If an FRQ asks about isothermal processes in a rigid container, reach for F.
+Compare: Internal Energy (U) vs. Helmholtz Free Energy (F): both describe closed systems, but U is the natural potential for isolated systems (fixed S, V) while F is the natural potential when the system is in thermal contact with a reservoir (fixed T, V).
+If a problem involves an isothermal process in a rigid container, reach for F.

 Potentials at Fixed Temperature and Pressure

-Most real experimentsโ€”chemistry in open beakers, biological systems, atmospheric processesโ€”occur at constant pressure.
-Here, the system can exchange both heat and do expansion work against the atmosphere.
+Most real experiments occur at constant pressure: chemistry in open beakers, biological systems, atmospheric processes.
+Here, the system can exchange heat and do expansion work against the atmosphere.

 Enthalpy (H)

-• Thermodynamic cycles: essential for analyzing engines, refrigerators, and any process where pressure stays fixed during heat transfer
+• Thermodynamic cycles: essential for analyzing engines, refrigerators, and any process where pressure stays fixed during heat transfer.

 Gibbs Free Energy (G)

-Compare: Helmholtz (F) vs. Gibbs (G)โ€”both measure "free" energy available for work, but F applies at constant volume while G applies at constant pressure.
+Compare: Helmholtz (F) vs. Gibbs (G): both measure "free" energy available for work, but F applies at constant volume while G applies at constant pressure.
 Most chemical reactions use G because labs operate at atmospheric pressure, not in rigid sealed containers.

 Potentials for Open Systems

-When particles can enter or leave your system, you need potentials that account for chemical potential ฮผ\mu.
+When particles can enter or leave your system, you need potentials that account for the chemical potential ฮผ\mu.
 The grand canonical ensemble describes systems exchanging both energy and particles with a reservoir.

 Grand Potential (ฮฉ)

-• Definition: ฮฉ=Fโˆ’ฮผN=โˆ’kBTlnโกฮž\Omega = F - \mu N = -k_BT \ln \Xi, where ฮž\Xi is the grand canonical partition function
+• Partition function connection: ฮฉ=โˆ’kBTlnโกฮž\Omega = -k_BT \ln \Xi, where ฮž\Xi is the grand canonical partition function.

-Compare: Helmholtz (F) vs. Grand Potential (ฮฉ)โ€”both apply at constant T and V, but F fixes particle number N while ฮฉ fixes chemical potential ฮผ.
-Use ฮฉ when modeling systems like gases exchanging molecules with a reservoir or electrons in a metal at fixed Fermi level.
+Compare: Helmholtz (F) vs. Grand Potential (ฮฉ): both apply at constant T and V, but F fixes particle number N while ฮฉ fixes chemical potential ฮผ.
+Use ฮฉ when modeling systems like a gas exchanging molecules with a reservoir or electrons in a metal at a fixed Fermi level.

 Quick Reference Table

-Partition function ZZ connectionF=โˆ’kBTlnโกZF = -k_BT \ln Z, U=โˆ’โˆ‚lnโกZ/โˆ‚ฮฒU = -\partial \ln Z / \partial \beta
+Internal energy from ZZU=โˆ’โˆ‚lnโกZ/โˆ‚ฮฒU = -\partial \ln Z / \partial \beta

 Self-Check Questions